JarnoRalli/gstreamer-examples/README.md

 Helpers is a Python package that contains some helper routines for creating gst-pipelines.
 Most of the examples, if not all, use modules from this package, so it needs to be available to Python.
 The Docker images in the directory [docker](./docker/README.md) install this package automatically.
-Easiest way to make this accessible is to install it as follows.
+If you need to make the package available in other environments, you can install it as follows.

-Make sure that you have the latest version of the `build` package installed using the following command:
+Firs make sure that you have the latest version of the `build` package installed using the following command:

 ```bash
 python3 -m pip install --upgrade build
 ```

-In order to create the package, run the following command from the directory where the `pyproject.toml` is located:
+In order to create the `helper` package, run the following command from the directory where the `pyproject.toml` is located:

 ```bash
 cd helper-package